Ross Turnbull: Doncaster Rovers

 On 31 July 2013, Ross signed for newly promoted Championship side Doncaster Rovers on a one-year deal.
-Turnbull made his debut for the club, in the opening game of the season, where he conceded three goals, in a 3–1 loss against Blackpool.
-The 3rd goal followed him going to the Blackpool penalty area for a corner in the last minute, unusual for a league match so early in the season.
+Turnbull made his debut for the club in the opening game of the season, where he conceded three goals, in a 3–1 loss against Blackpool.
+The third goal followed him going to the Blackpool penalty area for a corner in the last minute, unusual for a league match so early in the season.
 Turnbull went on to make a string of impressive performances for Doncaster in 2013, which included saving a penalty in a South Yorkshire derby against Barnsley which finished 0–0 on 9 November.
 At the beginning of February 2015 it was reported that Turnbull was suffering from injuries in both of his calves and a specialist had recommended a three to four week rest period.

 Turnbull made his comeback from injury in a reserve game against Scunthorpe United on 18 March 2015 in a 4–0 victory and was named on the bench for Rovers' game against local rivals Sheffield Wednesday on 22 March 2015.
-Unfortunately due to the impressive performances of the on-loan goalkeeper Sam Johnstone who was brought in as goalkeeper cover, Turnbull didn't feature again for Doncaster towards the end of the 2013–14 season.
+Unfortunately due to the impressive performances of the on-loan goalkeeper Sam Johnstone who was brought in as goalkeeper cover, Turnbull did not feature again for Doncaster towards the end of the 2013–14 season.
 In May 2014 Turnbull was one of eight players to be offered an extension to his contract.